Northern Virginia Bicycle and Pedestrian Resources

 - Bike Arlington –Counter Data

 Northern Virginia Bicycle Locker Program

 Bicycle lockers are available for an annual fee at several VDOT park-and-ride lots to assist parking your bike for commuting.
-You can reserve a bicycle locker, based on availability, by first checking with VDOT Northern Virginia Transportation Planning by e-mail at firstname.lastname@example.org or by phone at 703-383-2233 to confirm vacancy.
+You can reserve a bicycle locker based on availability.
+Please contact VDOT Northern Virginia Transportation Planning by e-mail at firstname.lastname@example.org or by phone at 703-383-2233 to confirm vacancy.